opencog/sensory/README.md

 The sensori-motor system is just an interface.
 In between must lie a bunch of data-processing nodes that take "inputs" and convert them to "outputs".
 There are several ways to do this.
-One is to hand-code, hard-code these connections, to create a "stimulous-response" (SRAI) type system.
-For each input (stimulous) some processing happens, and then some output is generated (response).
+One is to hand-code, hard-code these connections, to create a "stimulus-response" (SRAI) type system.
+For each input (stimulus) some processing happens, and then some output is generated (response).
 A second way is to create a dictionary of processing elements, each of which can take assorted inputs or outputs, defined by connector types.
 Link Grammar can then be